 Using a device other than fingers to press the strings on a traditional guitar, beer bottles, metal or glass cylinders over the finger for example.
 “Open tuning” is used a lot for this kind of thing.
 The true description is actually for a “Laptop Steel” guitar.
 One made for this purpose.

 SMPTE also refers to a common standard for measurement of Intermodulation distortion (IM) and a reference code for the identification of film or video frames.

-SMPTE code is often used for the synchronisation of two or more audio playback devices.
+SMPTE code is often used for the synchronization of two or more audio playback devices.
 See SMPTE Time Code.

-If you pay for a ticket to see a specific artist at a specific physical venue, such as a concert hall, stadium, amphitheatre or arena etc, you have bought a Hard Ticket.
+If you pay for a ticket to see a specific artist at a specific physical venue, such as a concert hall, stadium, amphitheater, arena, etc, you have bought a Hard Ticket.

 Many mixing consoles provide a feature that allows individual input tracks, groups or a combination of solo signals to be routed to the monitors without other signals AND without altering the main mix signal.

 Solos can be played within a middle eight section, but modern solos can be played using the chords and a basic melody (for melodic based solos) of any of the sections of the song, however, a solo over the bridge or chorus chords is the most common.

 A solo is a special song section designed to showcase an instrumentalist, or sometimes more than one instrumentalist.
 The solo section may use the verse chords, pre-chorus chords, chorus chords or bridge chords, or in blues-derived genres, a solo may be played over a standard backing chord progression.

 For some pop songs, the solo performer echoes the same melodies previously sung in other sections of the song, or sometimes a solo instrumentalist will directly echo a phrase sung immediately before in a question-answer format.

 In blues-derived or influenced pop songs, the solo performers may improvise a solo.